ctti-clinicaltrials/aact-admin/README.md

 Administer AACT: Aggregated Analysis of ClinicalTrials.gov

 ## Getting Started
+Clone the repo.

+Install libv8 and therubyracer.
+This will differ depending on your system.

+For mac you can do the following

+    `$ brew install v8-315`
+    `$ gem install libv8 -v '3.16.14.19' -- --with-system-v8`
+    `$ gem install therubyracer -- --with-v8-dir=/usr/local/opt/v8@3.15`

+Install bundler and bundle install.

-After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:
+Then run this setup script to set up your machine with the necessary dependencies to run and test this app:

     % ./bin/setup